 Funding for the preparation of this periodic status review came from Washington State background license plates for endangered wildlife, Washington State personalized license plates, and a State Wildlife Grant from the U.S. Fish and Wildlife Service.
 This draft was improved based on review comments provided by Jim Watson (WDFW).
-We thank Gretchen Blatz (WDFW) for creating the maps in this document.
 We acknowledge three experts on the Peregrine Falcon who passed away since the publication of the 2016 status review; Dr. Tom J. Cade, Dr. Steven G. Herman, and Dr. R. Wayne Nelson each played an important role in our collective understanding of Peregrine Falcon ecology, behavior, and conservation, and we remember their guidance, input, and decades of contributions with gratitude.